mediapills/cloud-custodian/docs/source/gcp/examples/bucket-update-storage-class.rst

 Bucket - Update storage class for filtered bucket
 =================================================

-The example allows to update filtered bucket by name and distribute them multi regionally.
+The example allows to update filtered buckets by name and distribute them multi regionally.

 .. code-block:: yaml